electric-sql/electric/docs/api/ddlx.md

   );
 ```

-Here any authenticated user can create a new project iff they correctly set the owner_id of the new project to their user_id:
+Here any authenticated user can create a new project if they correctly set the owner_id of the new project to their user_id:

 ```sql
 ELECTRIC GRANT INSERT